dapr/docs/daprdocs/content/en/operations/security/mtls.md

 Copy `ca.crt`, `issuer.crt` and `issuer.key` to the filesystem path of every configured system service, and restart the process or container.
 By default, system services will look for the credentials in `/var/run/dapr/credentials`.
 The examples above use `$HOME/.dapr/certs` as a custom location.

-*Note:If you signed the cert root with a different private key, restart the Dapr instances.*
+*Note: If you signed the cert root with a different private key, restart the Dapr instances.*